xoxzo/blog.xoxzo.com/content/Engineering/binary-operations.md

 # Where to use boolean operations on bits?
 Mainly in programming bitwise operations are not commonly used.
 1. Bitwise operations are used in cryptography.
-2. If we have an IP-adress, e.g. 192.168.8.2 and we know mask of subnet, e.g. 255.255.248.0, we may determine bounds of ip adresses range for this subnet, and it's adress.
-To do this we must apply mask to this IP adress using logical AND:
+2. If we have an IP-address, e.g. 192.168.8.2 and we know mask of a subnet, e.g. 255.255.248.0, we may determine bounds of IP addresses range for this subnet, and its address.
+To do this we must apply the mask to this IP address using logical AND:
 ```python
 >>> bin(192)
 '0b11000000'